 Need help with a metal failure analysis?

-We help clients with metallurgical failure analysis of metal components to help determine the root cause of:
+We help clients with metallurgical failure analysis of metal components and joint to help determine the root cause of:

 - Component and product failures during testing or use

 - Manufacturing quality problems

 With every product design and manufacturing effort, you need robust engineering systems and processes to assure maximum results.
 My failure analysis work follows a process I developed over many years of work as a metallurgist and metals engineer.
 This process allows me to complete a detailed analysis in less time, find root causes faster, and help my client determine the proper solution.